Education & Experience

 Prior to her current position, Mrs. Poland was the Academic Success Program Coordinator for the Fundamentals of Engineering Program, within the Benjamin M. Statler College of Engineering and Mineral Resources.
 She graduated Magna Cum Laude with a Bachelor of Science in Industrial Engineering in 2006 and earned a Master of Science degree in Industrial Engineering in 2008, both earned at West Virginia University (WVU).
 Michelle returned to her Alma Mater during the summer of 2013 and enjoyed working with freshmen engineering students until August of 2018.
 In addition to advising 200-250 freshmen engineering students each semester, she also actively led the advising development efforts for the Fundamentals of Engineering program (FEP), spearheaded the New Student Orientation efforts for the Statler College, organized Statler College Welcome Week activities, planned early-alert efforts, directed the Eugene V. Cilento Learning Center, participated on five FEP committees and one Statler College committee, and was a member of the WVU Advising Development Collaborative, and was a participant in the iPASS Excellence in Advising series.

 She was also the owner and handler of Fundamentals of Engineering Therapy Dog, Marlon Brando (2008-2018).
 During his tenure, "Brando" spent his days working in the Engineering Learning Center.
-Currently, Mrs. Poland is fostering a service-dog-in-training, Jack.
-After Jack leaves for official service work, the Statler College looks forward to welcoming a new therapy dog.
+Currently, Mrs. Poland is fostering two service-dogs-in-training, Jack and Sir Isaac Newton.
+The Statler College looks forward to welcoming a new therapy dog soon.
 Follow all of the doggie pursuits on Twitter @WVUDogfather.

 Mrs. Poland was selected as the National Academic Advising Association’s (NACADA) Outstanding New Advisor for the state of West Virginia (Region III) in 2014, and as an Outstanding Advisor for the Statler College in 2015.
 She was selected to receive the West Virginia University 2017 Nicholas Evans Excellence in Advising Award and received the 2017 Statler College Outstanding Advisor of the Year.